MootezSaaD/AlterMoodle/README.md

 AlterMoodle was created as a part of the CS425 at SMU-MedTech.

+### Schedule

+- Flexible schedule with Drag and Drop functionality, to create a course time table

 ### Track Assignments

 - Track the total number of assignments.